|MP 7.01.81||Nerve Graft in Association with Radical Prostatectomy|

 Specific contractual exclusions regarding treatment of impotence may apply.

 After an initial literature search was performed in 2001, the policy was updated regularly with a literature review using MEDLINE.
-Most recently, the literature was searched from October 2011 through October 2012.
-Following is a summary of the literature to date:
+Most recently, the literature was reviewed through November 11, 2014.
+Following is a summary of the literature to date.